Ingredients I avoid in my Halal and All natural products

 I challenge you to take any cosmetic product you have and look at the ingredients, in almost all of them you will find silicones (except in ours, of course) .

-Although silicones are considered to be a low hazard ingredients in cosmetics, it's long term effect on the behaviour of our skin leaves a lot to be desired.
+Although silicones are considered to be a low hazard ingredients, it's long term effect on the behaviour of our skin leaves a lot to be desired.
 Yes they feel luxurious and they can make your skin feel smoother, but this is a surface effect, it is not actually improving the skin.

 This seal on our skin can lead to many problems, including acne and dull skin, also the skin being dehydrated because moisturizing and beneficial ingredients can't properly reach it.